yeokm1/yeokm1.github.io-hugo/content/post/2020/10/how-i-got-the-rarest-sg-aviation-cert/index.md

 Point 4 is actually something special.
 Many CAAS PPL holders don't have those privileges as those are separate ratings which require extra local and overseas instruction.
 For as long as my CoV is valid, I can technically do more than many CAAS PPL holders on the 9V plane.

+{{< imgdisplay src="images/cov-application-radio.png" width="700" >}}

+Additionally, CAAS stipulates a restriction that I cannot divulge what I hear over the radio.
+This means I cannot share videos of my flights in the 9V-plane.

 ### 3 months and once-off is so pathetic leh, why doesn't a CAAS CoV last longer leh?

 Of course last longer better for pilots lah.
 Like the American one for PPL.